 - 7. If the load center of gravity is not ahead of the rear axle, alternate between tilting the front of the bed up and moving the undercarriage to the rear, until the center of gravity of the semitrailer load is in front of the rear axle.
 Keep part of the load on the wheels and part on the approach plate.
 Never move the undercarriage so far to the rear that the approach plate is lifted off the ground during this procedure. - 8.
-When the center of gravity of the semitrailer and load is in front of the rear axle, fully lower the tilt angle. - After bed tilt angle is fully lowered, move the undercarriage to the rear until it is in transport position.
+When the center of gravity of the semitrailer and load is in front of the rear axle, fully lower the tilt angle. - 9.
+After bed tilt angle is fully lowered, move the undercarriage to the rear until it is in transport position.
 Hold TRAILER TILT (5TH WHEEL) lever in the down position until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders.
 Hold AXLE CONTROL lever in the transport position until hydraulic system works against the fully extended hydraulic axle cylinder. - 10.
-If necessary, unsecure the load, move load slightly forward or rearward on the load bed to get correct weight distribution on kingpin and the semitrailer axles, and resecure the load with the tiedowns and winch cable. - Shut down the auxiliary hydraulic power engine following operating instructions in "Auxiliary Hydraulic Power Engine Operation" on page 3-13. - 12.
+If necessary, unsecure the load, move load slightly forward or rearward on the load bed to get correct weight distribution on kingpin and the semitrailer axle, and resecure the load with the tiedowns and winch cable. - Shut down the auxiliary hydraulic power engine following operating instructions in "Auxiliary Hydraulic Power Engine Operation" on page 3-14. - 12.
 Recheck that the load is properly secured.
-Assure maintenance schedule is up-to-date and semitrailer is ready to be pulled. - The gearbox operates a chain drive that makes a continuous loop from front of trailer to the rear of trailer.
+Assure maintenance schedule is up-to-date and semitrailer is ready to be pulled. - 13.
+The gearbox operates a chain drive that makes a continuous loop from front of trailer to the rear of trailer.
 The gearbox can move the chain either clockwise or counterclockwise.

 - 14. Check the container to be loaded to see if the container front corner castings are an inch or so off the ground.
 If they are not, the container will have to be lifted first and blocks placed a few inches behind front of container to keep container an inch or so off the ground (See Figure 3-3.) - a.
 The trailer can be used to lift empty containers.
-The trailer should be straight in front of container and as close to container as possible without hitting container. - b.
-Operating trailer using the same methods described earlier in this section, move the undercarriage forward a couple feet and tilt the front of trailer up fully. - c.
+The trailer should be straight in front of container and as close to container as possible without hitting container. - Operating trailer using the same methods described earlier in this section, move the undercarriage forward a couple feet and tilt the front of trailer up fully. - c.
 Connect the container chain harnesses provided with trailer to the container corner castings (See Figure 3-4.) - d.
 Connect the chain adapter with chain hook onto the gearbox drive chain. - e.
 Connect chain hook into another chain with hook which connects into center of container chain harness. - f.
+If the trailer has a winch instead of the chain drive, then the cable hook will attach to the chain. - g.
 Operate the gearbox to tighten the chain.
-See "Gearbox Controls" on page 3-6 for gearbox operating instructions. - g.
-Tilt the trailer down until the front of container is lifted enough to block up an inch or so.
+See "Gearbox Controls" on page 3-6 for gearbox operating instructions. - h.
+If the trailer has a winch instead of the chain drive, then tighten the winch cable. - Tilt the front of the trailer down until the front of container is lifted enough to block up an inch or so.